-- 1.1 In June 2016 the Board considered a general paper on the review of governance from the Legal Officer which included reference to the need to annually report to the Board on the Equality and Diversity Policy and review the policy itself every 3 years. - 1.2 The paper also highlights that SEStran, as a Regional Transport Partnership, has had a statutory requirement to comply with requirements of Section 149 of the Equality Act 2010 (the Public Sector Equality Duty) and the Equalities Act 2010 (Specific Duties) (Scotland) Regulations 2012.
-Further to the Board's consideration in March 2015 of a report on the progress made to achieve the equality outcomes published by SEStran in March 2013.
-The paper highlights that SEStran must publish further reports on a further set of equality outcomes and a report of progress made to achieve the first set of outcomes by no later than March 2017. - 1.3 The paper provides an initial update on the progress of the working group tasked at the June 2016 board meeting with examining options on how the diversity of representation on the Board could be enhanced across a number of currently under-represented groups by 2020. - 1.4 Finally, the paper summaries a potential opportunity for SEStran to sign the Chartered Institute of Highways and Transportation Diversity and Inclusion Charter.
+- 1.1 In June 2016 the Board considered a general paper on the review of governance from the Legal Officer which included reference to the need to annually report to the Board on the Equality and Diversity Policy and review the policy itself every 3 years. - 1.2 This paper highlights that SEStran, as a Regional Transport Partnership, has had a statutory requirement to comply with requirements of Section 149 of the Equality Act 2010 (the Public Sector Equality Duty) and the Equalities Act 2010 (Specific Duties) (Scotland) Regulations 2012.
+Further to the Board's consideration in March 2015 of a report on the progress made to achieve the equality outcomes published by SEStran in March 2013, the paper highlights that SEStran must publish reports on a further set of equality outcomes and a report of progress made to achieve the first set of outcomes by no later than March 2017. - 1.3 This paper provides an initial update on the progress of the working group tasked at the June 2016 board meeting with examining options on how the diversity of representation on the Board could be enhanced across a number of currently under-represented groups by 2020.
+It also details the regulatory requirement to put in place a Board Diversity Succession Plan by March 2017.
+The paper also highlights a current attendance issue for non-councillor members under 6.2.9 of the SEStran Standing Orders and the provisions of the Standing Orders to appoint observers to increase the current diversity of the Board. - 1.4 Finally, the paper summarises a potential opportunity for SEStran to sign the Chartered Institute of Highways and Transportation Diversity and Inclusion Charter.